 - 3 cups (12 ounces) shredded Italian cheese blend

-- 1. Preheat oven to 425°.
-Place first nine ingredients in a large bowl; toss to coat.
-Arrange on two greased 15x10x1-in baking pans.
-Bake 10-15 minutes or until tender, stirring occasionally.
-Reduce oven to 350°.
+- 1. Place the first nine ingredients in a large bowl; toss to coat.
+Arrange on two greased 15-in. x 10-in. x 1-in baking pans.
+Bake at 425° for 10-15 minutes or until tender, stirring occasionally.

 - 3. In a large bowl, combine the filling ingredients.
-Spread 1 cup sauce into a greased 13x9-in. baking dish.
+Spread 1 cup sauce into a greased 13-in. x 9-in. baking dish.
 Layer a third of the noodles, a third of the ricotta cheese mixture, half of the vegetables, a third of the remaining sauce and a third of the cheese blend; repeat.
 Top with remaining noodles, ricotta mixture, sauce and cheese blend.

 1 piece: 423 calories, 26g fat (12g saturated fat), 73mg cholesterol, 777mg sodium, 32g carbohydrate (5g sugars, 5g fiber), 19g protein.

 Reviews for Garden Veggie Lasagna